 It is estimated that about 3,000 people are diagnosed with mesothelioma each year in the United States.
-Mesothelioma occurs more often in men, and two-thirds of people with mesothelioma are older than 65.
+Worldwide, an estimated 30,870 people were diagnosed with mesothelioma in 2020.

 In the United States, mesothelioma occurs more often in men.
 It is also more common in White and Hispanic people than in Asian American or Black people.
 The average age for a pleural mesothelioma diagnosis is 72.
 The number of people diagnosed with mesothelioma in the United States is no longer increasing, and it is now decreasing slightly in men.

 In 2020, an estimated 26,278 people died from mesothelioma worldwide.

 There are different types of statistics that can help doctors evaluate a person’s chance of recovery from mesothelioma.
 These are called survival statistics.
 A specific type of survival statistic is called the relative survival rate.
 It is often used to predict how having cancer may affect life expectancy.
 Relative survival rate looks at how likely people with mesothelioma are to survive for a certain amount of time after their initial diagnosis or start of treatment compared to the expected survival of similar people without this cancer.